Meggin/inclusive-web-project/journal/first-10-days.md

 * Build 'what if this fails' into inclusive-web-project.
 And then mitigate the risks.
 * Also create a 'what success looks like' into inclusive-web-project.

+## Day 9 - Tuesday, May 21, 2018

+Today, I got to attend this awesome training program to coach me to be better in strategic conversations.
+We videotaped ourselves, got peer reviewed and then repeated the pattern.
+Also did live version with wider audience.
+Great experience.
+I'm gonna use this approach all the time, so thought it worth sharing!

+### Group I'm thinking about today

+Interestingly enough, I'm thinking about web developers using search engines to find answers, and how strategic the platform positioning is when it comes to those results.
+I realize that's a good thing-- that popular platforms will get most of the traffic, under the presumption that the platform is popular because it's good.

+But I also wonder if maybe we've created a sort of chicken-egg scenario.
+If a developer asks a question, and there's only one top search result that seems to directly answer that question, that of course, developers will go to that platform to get the answer.

+In many instances, that might be good-- but in the instance of feeling included and welcome-- it might not always be the case.

+I'm also thinking deeply about how search engines are getting much more intelligent about providing answers, when they can, without forcing the developer to go into a particular platform.
+And while that's happening for many different user-types, I wish it was better for developers.

+For example, if I search for how to authenticate users on website, the search results I'm getting personally are fairly far off from what I want.
+There's an opportunity here that we are missing out on!

+### Actions completed

+* Read this interesting blog post, took the test, and added a comment: https://code.likeagirl.io/take-the-tech-privilege-walk-19409e4c0053
+* Also emailed the team to see if there's any happenings around building a website to let people take this test online, and to track some interesting metrics around it.
+* Signed up to dev.to and posted an invite to help on this project.

+### Actions to follow up on

+* Would love to create the website around the tech privilege walk, and expose the metrics on the site for people who've taken the test.
+Also would like to get a sense of demographics too, and compare to results.
+For example, my score seemed quite low for someone like me with so much privilege (-3).
+* Follow up on dev.to posting: https://dev.to/meggin/lets-build-a-more-inclusive-web-developer-community-4f6o.
+*